 Leaders must be decisive, it’s part of the job.
 But what if authenticity is better?

 In episode 82, Steven Goldbach and Geoff Tuff, co-authors of “Provoke: How Leaders Shape the Future by Overcoming Fatal Human Flaws” explain why authenticity triumphs decisiveness.
-Steven is the Chief Strategy Officer and Geoff, the Principle of Consulting at Deloitte.
+Steven is the Chief Strategy Officer and Geoff, the Principal of Consulting at Deloitte.

 In this episode, we cover why experimentation will give you better answers than studying and why leaders should pair curiosity with action.